Oulander/lottery-lunch/README.md

 ### Development environment

+TODO: Create config file that has all stuff that is specific for a single instance of this project.

-Is based on Amit Agarwal's awesome Apps Script starter kit For more info: https://github.com/labnol/apps-script-starter
+Based on Amit Agarwal's awesome Apps Script starter kit.
+For more info:
+https://github.com/labnol/apps-script-starter